Are you trying to figure out ?

 Disabling Auto Emoji on Samsung Galaxy phones

 The problem is pretty much often with those owning Samsung Galaxy phones.
-There has been a lot of complaints of green emojis appearing whenever the user wants to use the emoticons provided.
-In such a problem, use the following procedure:
+There have been a lot of complaints of green emojis appearing whenever the user wants to use the emoticons provided.

-- Access the messaging app and open the message history list from one of the opened text messages
+- Access the messaging app and open the message history list from one of the opened text messages;

-- You will find an option titled Enable Smart Emojis and turn off the switch button
+- You will find an option titled Enable Smart Emojis and turn off the switch button.

-As stated earlier, the option to disable the emojis differs in every type of messaging app that you are using.
+As stated earlier, the option to disable emojis differs in every type of messaging app that you are using.
 For instance, to access the settings in the swift keyboard app, you need to navigate through the keyboard settings.

-In some cases, you might need to disable one of the messaging apps and stick to the custom one to access the switch off button.
+In some cases, you might need to disable one of the messaging apps and stick to the custom one to access the switch-off button.

 If you are stuck to the Android version 4.4.4, you probably have noticed that the emoji auto-suggestion occurs when you are using the gesture typing option.
-In such a case, you have to access the text correction section provided at the Google keyboard settings, add-on dictionaries, and remove the emoji for the English words option.
+In such a case, you have to access the text correction section provided in the Google keyboard settings, add-on dictionaries, and remove the emoji for the English words option.
 This option will stop the emoji icons once and for all.